jbeck018/howlerops/Formula/SETUP_TAP_REPOSITORY.md

 ## Step 4: Configure GitHub Secrets in Main Repository

-The main SQL Studio repository needs a token to push formula updates to the tap repository.
+The main Howlerops repository needs a token to push formula updates to the tap repository.

 ### Generate Personal Access Token

 1. Navigate to: https://github.com/settings/tokens
 2. Click "Generate new token" > "Generate new token (classic)"
-3. Token name: `SQL Studio Homebrew Tap Updater`
+3. Token name: `Howlerops Homebrew Tap Updater`
 4. Expiration: No expiration (or 1 year with calendar reminder)
 5. Select scopes:
    - `repo` (Full control of private repositories)